NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 Standardized input/output formats are used for the interfaces to make the code for each subsystem easy to switch in/out.

 It can be configured to use different combinations of collision avoidance algorithms, guidance systems, controllers, estimators, sensors, and models.
 The key element here is that each subsystem provides a standard inferface, which any external module using the subsystem must adhere to.
 See the source code and test files for more in depth info on the functionality.
+Check out the `ship_list` entry under the `schemas/scenario.yaml` to get a clue on what you can configure for the ship.
+NOTE: The own-ship must always have `ID=0` and is the first ship to configure under `ship_list`.

+If you want to expand the `Ship` object by adding support for a new model, controller, guidance law etc., a rough recipe is the following (in this example for a new model, but the procedure will be the same for any subsystem or module in the framework):

+- 1: Implement the model under `core/models.py`, inherit from the `IModel` interface and implement the required interface functions.
+- 2: Add a parameter class for the model, and add this parameter class entry to the `models.Config` class to add support for parsing the model from configuration files.
+This also entails that you implement the `from_dict(config_dict: dict) -> ModelParams` and `to_dict() -> dict:` functions, to allow for easy parsing of dictionaries into dataclasses.
+- 3: Use the new model parameter class as input to the new model object constructor.
+- 4: Add support for the new model by adding its parameter object class to the `models` part of the `schemas/scenario.yaml` files under `ship_list`.
+- 5: Test the new model in a scenario where you specify the model parameters in a scenario configuration file, or directly during run-time (as in `test_ship.py`).

+In all these steps, adhere to the used code style and docstring format.

+Some common configurations of the ship subsystems are detailed below.

+#### Guidance, Navigation and Control With a Kinetic Model
+The `scenarios/head_on.yaml` scenario contains a typical GNC/autopilot-configuration of the own-ship, where LOS-guidance (given waypoints and a speed plan) provides course and speed references to a low-level controller (in this case a feedback-linearizing surge-heading controller).

+The ship `plan` step will then only entail that the configured `guidance` object LOS algorithm computes course+speed references, which are provided to the onboard controller during the `forward` call.
+The onboard controller then computes the required force vector to track the reference setpoints.

+#### Guidance, Navigation and Control With a Kinematic Model
+The `scenarios/ais_scenario1.yaml` scenario contains a typical GNC/autopilot-configuration of the own-ship, where LOS-guidance (given waypoints and a speed plan) provides course and speed references that are directly passed through to a simple kinematic ship model.
+Here, a `PassThroughCS` "controller" is used to allow for passing the guidance system course and speed references straight through the controller step and directly to the ship model.

+The ship `plan` step will then only entail that the configured `guidance` object LOS algorithm computes course+speed references, which are provided to the onboard controller and directly forwarded during the `forward` call.
+The ship model will then directly use the guidance system references as inputs.

+#### Planner Providing Inputs and Not (Pose, Velocity, Acceleration) References
+In case you want to develop a motion planning algorithm that provides low-level inputs (e.g. generalized force inputs) to the ship instead of the standard 9-entry pose, velocity, acceleration reference format, you can specify a `PassThroughInputs` type of controller.
+This "controller" essentially lets the input references (which are now low-level inputs from your algorithm) go straight through, such that the controller is in practice disabled.
+An example of this is found in the `scenarios/simple_planning_example.yaml`.

+The ship `plan` step will then entail that you use your wrapped `colav` system, that provide `references` that are low-level inputs.
+When these are passed to the `controller` object during the `forward` call, they will pass straight through and go into the ship model object.

 #### COLAV
 The `colav_interface.py` provides an interface for arbitrary `COLAV` planning algorithms and hierarchys within.
 See the file for examples/inspiration on how to wrap your own COLAV-planner to make it adhere to the interface.
 Alternatively, you can provide your own COLAV system through the `ownship_colav_system` input to the simulator `run(.)` function.
 In any case, the COLAV algorithm should adhere to the `ICOLAV` interface (see `colav_interface.py`).
 This enables the usage of both internally developed COLAV planners in addition to third-party ones.

 ## Future Enhancements (Roadmap)
 - Improve random generation of vessel COLREGS scenarios.
+E.g. use AIS data to sample "realistic" vessel trajectories based on a fitted distribution for historical vessel positions and velocities.
 - Improve live-visualization in the simulator w.r.t. code readability and run-time.
 - Add functionality for saving simulation results to file.
 - Streamline installation of `seacharts`, `colav_evaluation_tool` and the `colav_simulator` through a script.